dream80/lucky-blockchain/README.md

 Why the proof was found, but the coins were not obtained？

 The most likely thing is that your wallet has not been synchronized yet, and the rewards won will only be displayed if the wallet is synchronized.

+In another case, the reward address of the farm is not your current wallet address.
+It often appears on people with two wallets(check your another wallet)

 ## How to sync quickly?